 Ogden began his coaching career at nearby Kenyon College as an assistant to the men’s soccer program in 2001.

-Ogden and his wife, Beth, reside in Hilliard with their two children Nicole (14) and Ethan (12).
+Ogden and his wife, Beth, reside in Plain City with their two children Nicole (15) and Ethan (13).